Asher Raby: Murders

 On 10 April, Raby went to the house of the Badra family in Lod.
-He had attacked them on a previous occasion, approximately two weeks before killing Kogan, and in that case, he had attempted to stab them to death with a knife in their sleep, but was thwarted and forced to flee.
+He had attacked them on a previous occasion, approximately two weeks before killing Kogan, and in that case, he had stabbed some of the children and their grandmother Fatma Badra, but failed to kill them and was forced to flee.
 At around 6:30 PM, he broke into their apartment and went to the bedroom, where he encountered the 37-year-old wife Abigail tending to two of her children.
 Raby pulled out a grenade and dropped it in the middle of the room.
 The explosion destroyed one of the walls and injured the children with shrapnel, causing them to burst out crying.
 This alerted the father, 40-year-old Ahmad, who came to their aid, but was confronted by Raby and gunned down with an Uzi.
-Abigail went to see what happened, but was also shot and severely injured.
+Abigail went to see what happened but was also shot and severely injured.
 The two girls who accompanied their mother, 17-year-old Mona and 9-year-old Marilyn, were subsequently gunned down as well.
-The surviving children (13-year-old Ronit, 16-year-old Lillian and 1-year-old Fouad) and the mother were later driven to hospital, where they managed to recover from their injuries.
-After the killings, Raby attempted to run away but was apprehended by two neighbors; however, he threatened to set off a hand grenade he had stolen from the barracks of the IDF, forcing the men to release him before they could get a good look at him.
+The surviving children (13-year-old Ronit, 16-year-old Lillian and 1-year-old Fouad) and the mother were later driven to a hospital, where they managed to recover from their injuries.
+After the killings, Raby attempted to run away but was apprehended by two neighbours; however, he threatened to set off a hand grenade he had stolen from an IDF barracks, forcing the men to release him before they could get a good look at him.

 In the aftermath of the attacks, police attempted to uncover a possible motive.
 Ahmad, an Egyptian Muslim, worked at a local Tnuva store and traded in plastic products, while his wife Abigail, a native of Acre, was an ethnic Jewish convert to Islam who had claimed that she had divine powers and could tell people's fortunes, perform witchcraft and even heal people's injuries.
 While authorities attempted to locate potential clues, three days after the murders, a tractor driver reported that he had seen a suspicious man wearing an army uniform and armed with an Uzi sleeping under a tree in a field not far off from the Badra family household.
 Upon attempting to approach the man, he was seemingly spooked and fled.
-The tractor driver provided a description of the man, describing him as about 35 years old, with long hair, a mustache and a beard, a slightly elongated face and a kippah.
+The tractor driver provided a description of the man, describing him as about 35 years old, with long hair, a moustache and a beard, a slightly elongated face and a kippah.
 In July, the police announced a large monetary reward for anyone who could provide information leading to the arrest of a suspect, but nothing fruitful came out of this.